AndreasChristensen89/resto-booking-system/README.md

         * ![Book Table - bottom mobile](/static/images/readme-pictures/book-table-bottom-mobile.JPG)

 * __Upcoming bookings page__:
     * Same hero-image as before-mentioned pages.
-Header says "Your Upcoming Bookings".
+Header says, "Your Upcoming Bookings".
 If the user is not logged in an error page will show.
 This view filters all the bookings that are tied to the user logged in and are in the future.
 Bookings are displayed on top of each other, the datetime being shown in white text, 0.2 opacity background, and white borders.
 Status 0 is pending and will show as a grey background.
 Status 1 is accepted and will give a green background.
 Status 2 is declined and will show as red background.
 Each booking links to a booking details page.
     * The booking paginates by three
         * ![Upcoming bookings page](/static/images/readme-pictures/upcoming-bookings-large.JPG)
         * ![Upcoming bookings page](/static/images/readme-pictures/upcoming-bookings-mobile.JPG)